Lawyerless.app

 1

-Look out for overly broad usage rights that could limit your control over your own work.
-If the licensee can use your property in ways you didn't intend, it could harm your brand.
+Look out for overly broad usage rights that may allow the other party to use your work in ways you didn't intend, potentially impacting your brand.

 2